Vietnam.vn - Nền tảng quảng bá Việt Nam

 Passengers wait to check in at Tan Son Nhat airport.
 Photo: Gia Minh

-However, with the above schedule, she said the whole family would have a hard time because Tan Son Nhat is crowded near Tet so they have to be there early from nearly midnight to check in and wait for the flight.
-If everything goes well, they will arrive in Vinh City at around 3:30, then take a car home.
+However, with the above schedule, she said the whole family will have a hard time because on the eve of Tet, Tan Son Nhat is crowded, so they have to be there early from nearly midnight to check in and wait for the flight.
+If everything goes smoothly, they will arrive in Vinh City at around 3:30, then take a car home.
 The two children, one of whom is under 3 years old, will be even more tired because of the late flight.

 "My family's Tet holiday is short, so I have to carefully calculate my travel schedule in advance before booking tickets.
 Therefore, the flight schedule keeps changing, causing all plans to change accordingly," Ms. Ngoc added.